 Know the Law to Avoid Charges at the Sandy Hook Gunnison Nude Beach

-With summer in full swing, New Jersey’s beaches are bustling – including the state’s one and only officially sanctioned nude beach.
+New Jersey’s beaches are frequently bustling – including the state’s one and only officially sanctioned nude beach.
 Outside Sandy Hook’s Gunnison Beach, where clothing is optional, signs alert unwary visitors: “Beyond this point you may encounter nude sunbathers.”
 With its flexible clothing policy and dramatic views of New York City, Gunnison Beach attracts thousands of visitors each weekend during the busy summer months.

-Lewd conduct and indecent exposure in New Jersey
+Lewd conduct and indecent exposure laws in New Jersey

 For most of those who dare to bare all at Gunnison Beach, the negative consequences typically involve nothing more serious than a full-body sunburn.
 But, in a number of cases each year, the decision to let it all hang out at Sandy Hook results in criminal charges for public lewdness – a criminal offense with potentially life-changing consequences.

-Under New Jersey law, a person can be charged with public lewdness for performing “lewd acts” under circumstances in which other non-consenting people are reasonably likely to observe and be alarmed or affronted.
+Under New Jersey public indecency laws, a person can be charged with public lewdness for performing “lewd acts” under circumstances in which other non-consenting people are reasonably likely to observe and be alarmed or affronted.
 As defined by state law, a lewd act can include “exposing of the genitals for the purpose of arousing or gratifying the sexual desire of the actor or any other person.”

 Public lewdness charges relating to Gunnison Beach are heard before the federal district court in Newark, New Jersey.
-For those who are convicted, the penalties for lewd conduct can be harsh, including steep fines and imprisonment.
+For those convicted, the penalties for lewd conduct and sex in public charges can be harsh, including steep fines and imprisonment.
 The severity of the consequences depends in part on the circumstances of the offense.

 Lewd conduct is considered a disorderly persons offense under New Jersey law if it is reasonably likely to be witnessed by a non-consenting adult.
 A person who is convicted of this type of public lewdness offense in New Jersey can be fined up to $1,000 and sentenced to as much as six months in jail.